jgs377/Cross-Entropy-Method-for-Blackjack/README.md

 ## Disclaimer
 This code is based on a solution for OpenAI's mountain car problem.
-I think Karpathy wrote this solution but unfortunately the blog post describing it is no longer available.
+I think Karpathy wrote the code this is based on but unfortunately the blog post describing it is either no longer available or I just can't find it anymore.
 I converted the code to be compatible with the blackjack setting.